 CONTACT : laurenfrancesadams (a) gmail . com

-Lauren Frances Adams was born in Snow Hill, North Carolina in 1979.
+Lauren Frances Adams was born on a pig farm in Snow Hill, North Carolina in 1979.
 She graduated with a Bachelor's of Fine Arts from the University of North Carolina at Chapel Hill, and with a Masters of Fine Arts at Carnegie Mellon University in 2007.

-Current projects involve Elizabethan colonialism, Croatoan indians, and the legend of the Lost Colony.
-This recent work has been exhibited at the Luminary Center for the Arts (St. Louis, MO), Conner Contemporary (Washington, DC), the Southeastern Center for Contemporary Arts (North Carolina), and the Contemporary Art Museum in St. Louis (Missouri).
+Older projects involve Elizabethan colonialism, British illustrations of Croatoan natives, and the legend of the Lost Colony.
+This work was exhibited at the Luminary Center for the Arts (St. Louis, MO), Conner Contemporary (Washington, DC), the Southeastern Center for Contemporary Arts (North Carolina), and the Contemporary Art Museum in St. Louis (Missouri).

 Other recent works from the Decorum series trace the global histories of enslaved people, from antiquity to the present, as mediated by art historical and popular culture sources.
 This series utilizes ornament as indicative of the aspirations of class and social status throughout a variety of cultures.
 The artist works with sources that are frequently found in museum collections, where the museum acts as both witness and author.
 A series of residencies throughout 2015-2016 in Nevada, New Orleans and Rotterdam bring the artist to research specific sites and places relevant to slavery and global labor issues.
 This work is supported by funding from the Puffin Foundation and the Clark Hulings Fund, and has been reviewed in Frieze Magazine, Baltimore City Paper, The Baltimore Sun, and Art F City.